lwsjs/lws/README.md

 Listening at http://mba4.local:8000, http://127.0.0.1:8000, http://192.168.0.200:8000
 ```

-Add some middleware to serve static files and directory listings.
+Install and use some middleware to serve static files and directory listings.

 ```
 $ npm install --save-dev lws-static lws-index